 As the board is a total redesign non of the old accessories for either the XR or Pint will not work for the new board.

-Sadly is will result in no fangs for the GT in a while.
+Sadly it will result in no fangs for the GT in a while.
 The added two wheels in front are something many riders, including myself, have added to their board.
 The fangs will not prevent a nosedive, it will give you a chance to ride it out.

-The Onewheel GT will come with both front and back bumpers installed.
+The Onewheel GT comes with both front and back bumpers installed.
 Buying one of the more expensive packages will include a spare set.
 There is also the possibility to buy new bumpers directly from Future Motion when you need them down the road.
 They come as a set, usually, the back bumper will take more hits and wear down faster than the front.